 Worth the Skip: Manhole

 Geez, I don’t even know how to explain my thoughts on Manhole.
 Tomorrow With You was everything Manhole tried to be, plus more.
-I mean even the drama Somehow 18 managed to do a better job with the time travel plot, and it was only 10 episodes that where 15 minutes each.
-Tomorrow With You had leads with great chemistry, a intriguing plot, and great characters.
-Manhole was filed with immature and annoying characters, annoying love triangles, and a lead couple I didn’t ship.
+I mean even the drama Somehow 18 managed to do a better job with the time travel plot, and it was only 10 episodes that were 15 minutes each.
+Tomorrow With You had leads with great chemistry, an intriguing plot, and great characters.
+Manhole was filled with immature and annoying characters, annoying love triangles, and a lead couple I didn’t ship.
 If you haven’t seen this show consider yourself lucky and keep it going.

 LOOKING FOR MORE CAN’T MISS KDRAMAS?